t-karasova/grs-samples-python/product/tutorials/tutorial_delete_product.md

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

 You have completed the tutorial!
 Now you know how to remove a single product from the catalog using Retail API.
+We encourage you to practice in deleting products right here, in Cloud Shell environment or in your oun Google Cloud Catalog.

 **Thank you for completing this tutorial!**